tbutler1132/numinous-systems/nodes/org/artifacts/apps/about.md

 ## Implementation

-Apps have concept folders here but implementations in `apps/` at the project root.
-The artifact describes what and why; the code lives where code belongs.
+Org-specific apps live entirely within their artifact folders — concept (`about.md`, `notes.md`) and implementation (`impl/`) together.
+System-level apps that serve the entire repository belong in `apps/` at project root.

 ## Status